Skip to main content

 Brendan playing wheelchair softball

 When you live with a disability, your life can be more challenging compared to most of those around you.
-From the doctor visits, occasional surgeries, and constant mobility issues, each day gives us a unique opportunity to learn how to best navigate the world ahead of us.
+From the doctor visits, occasional surgeries, and constant mobility issues, each day gives us a unique opportunity to learn how to best navigate the world ahead.
 That navigation almost always requires us to be very creative.
-Often our lives don’t follow a straightforward path.
+Often, our lives don’t follow a straightforward path.
 However, just because our life might take a small “detour” does not mean we cannot reach our end goal.

 Getting Proactive and Creative

-People impacted by spina bifida, whether that’s children, adults, families, or caregivers, face a wide variety of new experiences and challenges.
-As a child with spina bifida, we all yearn for the feeling to “be normal.”
-However, later in life, we may realize it was our unique set of circumstances that ultimately helped mold us into better people.
+People impacted by spina bifida, whether children, adults, families, or caregivers, face a wide variety of new experiences and challenges.
+As children with spina bifida, we all yearn for the feeling of “being normal.”
+However, later in life, we may realize that our unique set of circumstances ultimately helped mold us into better people.

 For instance, living with spina bifida has prompted me to become more proactive.
 Over the years, I’ve worked to find ways to help out the spina bifida community and form new relationships with others.
 I have worked with young athletes living with spina bifida, spoken to groups, and stayed active with my local chapter of the Spina Bifida Association.

-Additionally, our level of creativity around the issues we face in daily life can directly impact the level of independence we experience.
+Additionally, our level of creativity regarding the issues we face in daily life can directly impact our level of independence.
 One aspect of this involves personal care.

-As a person with a disability, I have more things to do on a regular basis, such as self-catheterization, a bowel program, checking for skin breakdown, etc. These are things that my wife, daughter, parents, siblings, and friends don’t have to think about.
+As a person with a disability, I have more things to do regularly, such as self-catheterization, a bowel program, checking for skin breakdown, etc. My wife, daughter, parents, siblings, and friends don’t have to think about these things.
 However, all of these things help ensure I can continue to have a high quality of life.

 Is it fair?
 Certainly not.
 Is it easy?
 Sometimes no. Is it necessary?
 Without question.
-If we fail to face these challenges head-on, then we’re selling ourselves short.
+If we fail to face these challenges head-on, we sell ourselves short.
 Being persistent in our day-to-day routine is paramount.
-In the end, the only person who knows if we’re being accountable is ourselves.
+Ultimately, the only person who knows if we’re being accountable is ourselves.
 We always answer to the person looking back at us in the mirror.
-And the only way to do that in a positive way to be persistent.
+And the only way to do that positively is to be persistent.

 brendan daughter